You can detect whether a stack instance in a stack group differs from its expected configuration or has drifted.

 - A stack group is considered to have drifted if one or more of its stack instances have drifted.

-Drift refers to changes in stack configurations that are not performed through ROS.
-Changes directly made through ROS to individual stacks are not considered drift.
+Drift refers to changes in stack configurations that are not performed by using ROS.
+Changes directly made by using ROS to individual stacks are not considered drift.
 These changes do not include changes made to stack groups.
-Assume that you have a stack that is associated with a stack instance in a stack group.
+For example, assume that you have a stack that is associated with a stack instance in a stack group.
 If you use ROS to change the stack based on a different template, the stack is not considered to have drifted even if this stack has a different template from other stacks within the same stack group.
 This is because the stack still matches its expected template and parameter configurations in ROS.

-During drift detection on a stack group, each stack within the stack group is detected for drift.
+During the drift detection on a stack group, each stack within the stack group is detected for drift.
 Property values that overwrite the original ones specified in the template are used by ROS for drift detection on the stack.
-If you perform drift detection directly on stacks associated with stack instances, you will not be able to view the drift results on the Stack Groups page.
+If you perform drift detection directly on stacks associated with stack instances, you cannot view the drift results on the Stack Groups page.

 Detect drift in the ROS console

 - In the left-side navigation pane, click Stack Groups.